justbekami/modNodejs/readme.en.md

 # modNodejs - Integration of Node.js & socket.io with MODx
-Web server socket bundle based on node.js & socket.io and MODx Below is a sample installation of the bundle on modhost.pro
+Web server socket bundle based on node.js, socket.io and MODx.
+Below is a sample installation of the bundle on modhost.pro

 ### Installing Node.js